Ammartauqir/Cuboid_hidden_corner_detection/README.md

 * Numpy

 ## Usage
 The program takes path of an image as an input argument.
-The visible corners can then manually be selected using the mouses-coursor. `main.py` file envokes the program and path of the image is given after `-i`. _For example_
+The visible corners can then manually be selected using the mouses-coursor. `main.py` file envokes the program and path of the image is given after `-i`.
+A folder is included that contains some test images.
+_For Example_
 ```sh
 python main.py -i pictures/pics2/box2.png
    ```
+After the image has been loaded, an annotation window appears.
+The window allows you to annotate the visible corners of the displayed cuboid using `double-click` of the mouse-coursor.
+"Annotation rules" must be considered when annotating the Seven Visible corners.

+## Annotation Rules

+##Annotation